Francisco Figueiredo: Ultimate Fighting Championship

 Figueiredo made his UFC debut against Jerome Rivera at UFC on ESPN: Chiesa vs. Magny on January 20, 2021.
 He won the bout via unanimous decision.

-In his sophomore performance, Figueiredo faced Malcolm Gordon on July 17, 2021 at UFC on ESPN 26.
+In his sophomore performance, Figueiredo faced Malcolm Gordon on July 17, 2021, at UFC on ESPN 26.
 He lost the fight via unanimous decision.

-Figueiredo was scheduled to face Jake Hadley on March 19, 2022 at UFC Fight Night: Volkov vs. Aspinall.
+Figueiredo was scheduled to face Jake Hadley on March 19, 2022, at UFC Fight Night: Volkov vs. Aspinall.
 However, Figueiredo withdrew from the event due to undisclosed reasons and was replaced by Allan Nascimento.

-Figueiredo faced Daniel Lacerda on April 30, 2022 at UFC on ESPN: Font vs. Vera.
+Figueiredo faced Daniel da Silva on April 30, 2022, at UFC on ESPN: Font vs. Vera.
 He won the fight via kneebar submission in the first round.
 This win earned him his first Performance of the Night bonus award.

-Figueiredo faced Amir Albazi on August 20, 2022 at UFC 278.
+Figueiredo faced Amir Albazi on August 20, 2022, at UFC 278.
 He lost the bout via rear-naked choke at the end of first round.

 On August, it was announced that Figueiredo was not longer in the UFC roster.